Dan Schulman

 Accomplishments

-- 01Led PayPal's successful spin-off from eBay in July 2015, establishing it as an independent public company.
+- 01Led PayPal through its separation from eBay in 2015, establishing it as an independent public company and solidifying its position as a global leader in digital payments.

 Lessons for Operators